We all have different appliances in our kitchen. But do you ever wonder why your microwave makes a beeping noise?

-For older models, there might be a button that says “silent mode.”
+Older models might have a button that says “silent mode.”
 Toggling it on will stop the beeping noise instantly.
-The Sound On/Off feature or silent mode is actually part of the Setting Menu.

 - Check the microwave’s front.
-The option can be found on the keypad.
-Some manufacturers label it as “Volume” or “Sound” or “Mute” instead.
+You can find the option on the keypad.
+Some manufacturers label it as “Volume,” “Sound,” or “Mute” instead.

 - Read your handbook.
-The manual user contains all important information regarding the microwave – from how to use, control, and set it.
-Even how to silence it using a silent button.
+The manual user contains all critical information regarding the microwave – from how to use, control, and set it.
+Even how to silence it using a mute button.

-- Explore the remote control – some newest models do come with a ‘smart’ remote control as part of the package.
+- Explore the remote control.
+Some newest models come with a ‘smart’ remote control as part of the package.
 Though rare, you can find a sound control option.

 - Go online.
 Even if you lose your handbook, there’s a way to fix this problem.
-Major companies have articles and guides on how to put the microwave on silent mode.
+Major companies have articles and guides on putting the microwave on silent mode.
 Follow the steps to get the job done.

 Quick run your microwave